 Watsons Bay Sydney is ridiculously beautiful.
-It is like being in a beautiful beach resort but with views of the Sydney Central Business District.
-The view are amazing!
-And all in Sydney’s eastern suburbs – here are Watsons Bay things to do:
+It is Australia’s oldest fishing village.
+Visting Watsons Bay is like being in a beautiful beach resort but with amazing views of the Sydney Central Business District.
+It is a weekend getaways from Sydney option that is actually in Sydney!

 1. Watsons Bay Things to Do: Watsons Bay Ferry